 There are two key reasons humans have a hard time understanding machine learning models.
 First, the ‘factors’ that are used by these models usually have no analogue in human thinking.
-(WARNING: massive simplification ahead) These models typically use what is called a ‘dense layer,’ which is a large number (perhaps 100) of ‘neurons’ that each separately try to learn an element of the prediction problem.
+(WARNING: massive simplification ahead) These models typically use a very large number of ‘neurons’ that each separately try to learn an element of the prediction problem.
 These neurons are randomly assigned to do some calculation, and over time the model iterates until these neurons start to do better at creating an output.
-Unfortunately, because these neurons are often just a simple calculation along with a number they can’t really be described in human terms.
+Unfortunately, because these neurons are often just a simple calculation along with some numerical weights, they can’t really be described in human terms.

 One way data scientists have tried to get around this is by using heat maps.
 When looking at an automated cancer diagnosis, for example, an XAI system can highlight on the CT image where the model is placing the most weight.
 This is somewhat helpful, but ultimately insufficient because of how all the factors in the model come together.
 For instance, the model may be concerned with a particular group of pixels in the CT scan, but only because of the relationship between those pixels and another group in a totally separate part of the scan.
 In that case, it is really the combination of pixels that is important, but the heat map has no way of showing that.